akka/akka/akka-docs-dev/rst/java/http/server-side/low-level-server-side-api.rst

 ``handleWithSyncHandler`` or ``handleWithAsyncHandler``, or the ``map`` or ``mapAsync`` stream operators, this requirement will be automatically fulfilled.

+See :ref:`routing-java` for a more convenient high-level DSL to create request handlers.

 Streaming Request/Response Entities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~